matteobertuzzi/matteobertuzzi/README.md

 ## 🍲 Food Blogging:

-Beyond my professional experience, I am a passionate food blogger.
+I am a passionate food blogger.
 On my self-created website, I share with the online world my passion for healthy eating.
 My blogging experience has allowed me to express my creativity while gaining knowledge and first-hand experience in website development, WordPress, digital marketing, SEO, and social media marketing.

 ## 💡 Curiosities & Hobbies:

-Away from the screens, you'll find me traveling, tasting new foods, creating healthy recipes, or running.
+Away from the screens, you'll find me traveling, trying new foods, creating healthy recipes, or working out.
 Obviously, when I am not immersed in my learnings as a full-stack website developer!